harrythomas1998/Assignment/plan.md

-Harry creates the repo and everyone clones/forks it.
+Harry creates the repo and everyone clones/forks it

-We each make a dummy .md file and push it to github to make sure we all know how.

 Meet to discuss each task and how we will approach the assignment.
 Who will do what topic and how we will approach the searching of sources.